 - Runny or stuffy nose.
 Which gets worse in the mornings and evenings.

 - Coughing or sneezing.

 Severe Problems of Dust Mite Allergy

-These symtomps are more likely to occur to people who already have asthma or allergies to dust mites.
+These symptoms are more likely to occur in people who already have asthma or allergies to dust mites.

 - Difficulty breathing